 Ask our AI assistantA staging site creates an exact replica of your live site, including any errors it has.
 On the staging site, you can deactivate plugins and change themes to identify where the error is without impacting your live site.

-To create a staging site, follow these steps:
+To create a staging site and identify the problem, follow these steps:

-- Once the staging site is created, click the “Manage staging site” button to switch to the newly created staging site.
+- Once the staging site is created, click the Production drop-down next to your site title and select your staging site.

 - On the staging site, switch to a default WordPress theme, such as Twenty Twenty-Four or Twenty Twenty-Five, to see if the issue persists.

-- If the issue goes away, your theme is causing the issue.
-You can: a) change your theme; b) contact the theme’s author and ask them to fix the issue.
+- If the issue goes away, the theme caused the issue.
+You can: a) change your theme; b) contact the theme’s author and ask them to resolve the issue.

 - If the issue doesn’t go away, proceed to the next step.